What is the Tangelo Park Pilot Program?

 Prior to the program, the vast majority of high school students from Tangelo Park did not go on to college and the high school dropout rate was close to 25 percent.
 Today, virtually 100% of the Tangelo students graduate with a regular diploma; 98% since TPP’s inception.
 Grade point averages have steadily increased and are predicted to exceed 3.0 in the coming years.

 Additionally, Economics Professor Lance Lockner of the University of Toronto, who has studied the Tangelo Park neighborhood extensively, determined that crime had been reduced by 63% showing a continuous decline over the past several years and a near eradication of illegal drug dealing was directly attributable to the program.
-He has calculated that for every $1 dollar invested by the Rosen Foundation in Tangelo Park (over $10 million invested during the past 20 years) Central Florida’s local economy has derived a return of seven dollars.
+He has calculated that for every $1 dollar invested by the Rosen Foundation in Tangelo Park, Central Florida’s local economy has derived a return of seven dollars.

 What is the Tangelo Park neighborhood?
 Where is it located?